jared-richard-clarke/student/notes/numbers/binary64.md

 ## Conversion

-The real value assumed by a given 64-bit double precision datum with a given biased exponent e and a 52-bit fraction:
+The real value assumed by a given 64-bit double precision datum with a given biased exponent $e$ and a 52-bit fraction:

 ### Formula 1: